pinskylab/kelpEVOL_fq_gz_processing/README.md

 	git pull
 	```

-2. When your session is done, i.e. you are about to log off, push your changes to github
+2. When your session is done, i.e. you are about to log off, push your changes to github **EACH TIME YOU LOG OUT**

 	```bash
 	git pull